Do you know what kind of personal data a European school, as a data collector, has about you and your children?

-Are there any limits to my right of access?
+Are there any limits to my right of access or GDPR request?

-Legally yes, but there is high threshold to meet, and the controller must be able to prove that the request was manifestly unfounded or excessive, in particular taking into account whether the request is repetitive.
+Legally yes, but there is a high threshold to meet, and the controller must prove that the request was manifestly unfounded or excessive, in particular, considering whether the request is repetitive.